uprm-inso4116-2025-2026-s1/semester-project-uprm_professional_portfolio/docs/questions.md

      - What if a student wants to be reconsidered by a recruiter who rejected them before?
      - What if recruiters struggle to see the best candidates because of algorithmic issues?

-     2. List of Potential unknown Unknowns in our project:
+     ## 2. List of Potential unknown Unknowns in our project:
-        a.
-Bias in algorithmic functions
+        1. Bias in algorithmic functions.
+This can Unintentionally favor or disadvantage certain users.
-        b.
+        2.The algorithm may fail when recommending student profiles
+        3. Recruiters may struggle to find top candidates due to algorithm issues 4.Fake recruiter profiles may be useed to scam students 5.Real time features like swiping (left or right) may
+        6. Users can accidentally take actions they can't reverse.(e.g, swiping left or right)
+        7. Users may want to revisit previous rejected profiles
+        8. Recruiters may want to compare or know better a candidate before selecting one to match
+        9. Users may want to be recommended again to a recruiter that reject them
+        10. If users profiles are updated with more preparation(e.g. , experience, certifications, etc) users may want to reach more recruiters
+        11.Users may find it difficult to do meaningful professional connections trhough the app 12.Students professional data may be  leaked or stolen
+        13. A user may impersonate a Student or a recruiter

-     4. Ongoing Discovery of unknown unknowns during the project To continuously uncover and manage unknown unknowns throughout the project, we will:
+     ## 3. Ongoing Discovery of unknown unknowns during the project
+     To continuously uncover and manage unknown unknowns throughout the project, we will:
        - Encourage Continuous Learning within the team to share new insights
        - Maintain documentation and knowledge management to keep track of changes